 This could be GoDaddy, Namecheap, BlueHost, or any number of other registrars.
 If you're not sure who you use for this, let us know and we can help you find out.

-Find the nameserver settings for the domain you're using for your site.
+Find the nameserver settings for the domain you're using for your site in your domain control panel.

 Changes can take up to 24 hours to propagate through the Internet.
 Once this is complete, Cloudflare's SSL, security, and performance features will be active for your website.